teamroboboogie/x-optimizely-cli/README.md

 This will add code to your bash_profile to make the commands available and then tell bash to source your newly updated profile.
 If you are using a mac and don't have a bash_profile, check out [this one](https://github.com/supertopher/dotfiles/blob/master/.bash_profile) that updates your git prompts, letting you know when you need to push code.

 #### Pull Experiment
-Pulls a specific experiment to a specific file, allowing you to sync whats on Optimizely X with your local project folder.
+Pulls a specific experiment to a specific file, allowing you to sync your experiment from Optimizely X with your local project folder.
 ```
 xoptcli pull-experiment <folder> <experiment_id>
 ```